 For some people, living so close to your tenants can be a real drawback.
 If it’s a multi-family home, you’ll be sharing a wall with one or more of your tenants.
 Lack of privacy can play a major role in deciding which type of house hacking strategy to pursue.

-Multi-family properties are typically more expensive than single-family homes.
-There will almost always be more bathrooms, bedrooms, and square footage in a multi-family home.
+Multi-family properties are typically more expensive than single-family homes as there will almost always be more bathrooms, bedrooms, and square footage in a multi-family home.
 While there are good loans you can get to make these properties more affordable, especially for first-time buyers, a down payment can still be a stretch.

-Multi-family rental properties can come with more risk for vacancies and higher turnover costs.
+Multi-family rental properties can come with more vacancy risk and higher turnover costs.
 Not to mention the additional maintenance and upkeep costs.
-If you are house hacking a property that seems to have a high turnover rate, you may find yourself buried in a whole lot of extra expenses.
-Most likely that you didn’t account for before going into it.
+If you are house-hacking a property with a high turnover rate, you may find yourself buried in a whole lot of extra expenses.
+Most likely, ones you didn’t account for before going into it.

-All markets, whether it’s stocks or real estate, operate in cycles.
-While both are not directly impacted by the performance of the other, investors should always count on markets fluctuating.
-Because house hackers live in their investment property, a dip in the local market could present some major risks–like vacancies.
+All markets, whether stocks or real estate, operate in cycles.
+While neither is directly impacted by the other’s performance, investors should always count on markets fluctuating.
+Because house hackers live in their investment property, a local market dip could present major risks, like vacancies.

 In social psychology, there’s a term called the Mere Exposure Effect.
-This phenomenon basically says that as humans we feel a preference for people and things that are familiar to us.
+This phenomenon says that humans have a preference for people and things that are familiar to them.

 Similarly, proximity plays a significant role in who we form relationships with.
-For example, we are more likely to become friends with the people sitting next to us in class.
-Or, in this case, the people living next to you.
+For example, we are more likely to become friends with the people sitting next to us in class—or, in this case, the people living next to us.

-Because we naturally make connections and get to know the people around us, it can make it difficult to keep things professional with tenants.
+Because we naturally make connections and get to know the people around us, keeping things professional with tenants can be difficult.
 There’s a fine line between being a friendly landlord and neighbor and being a friend that someone could take advantage of.

 Financing Options for House Hacking